iannl/imoo/README.md

-Moo hasn't been updated in a couple of years, and there are some features that I believe could be improved.
+Moo hasn't been updated in a couple of years, and there are some features that I believe could be improved. iMoo is a drop in replacement for moo; you shouldn't have to change your lexer logic to use it.
 Please also take a look at the [original repository](https://github.com/no-context/moo).
 ===
 ![](cow.png)